Health Supplement Registration Process in Vietnam

 Food-safety law (Luật An toàn thực phẩm):

-• Decree 46/2026/NĐ-CP — signed 26 January 2026 to replace Decree 15/2018/NĐ-CP.
-Effective on the day of signing but immediately suspended by Resolution 09/2026/NQ-CP until 15 April 2026; in force as the operative implementing instrument from 15 April 2026.
-Eleven chapters, fifty-five articles, six headline reforms including the narrowed self-declaration perimeter, the conformity-declaration registration regime, mandatory HACCP/GMP for TPBVSK and additive manufacturers by 31 December 2026, and reorganised inter-ministerial responsibilities (MOH absorbs packaging and food-contact materials).
+- Decree 46/2026/NĐ-CP — signed 26 January 2026 to replace Decree 15/2018/NĐ-CP.
+Effective on the day of signing but immediately suspended by Resolution 09/2026/NQ-CP; the suspension was then extended indefinitely by Resolution 15/2026/NQ-CP (see below).
+NĐ 46 is therefore not in operational force as of mid-2026.
+As drafted, eleven chapters, fifty-five articles, six headline reforms (narrowed self-declaration perimeter, conformity-declaration registration regime, mandatory HACCP/GMP for TPBVSK and additive manufacturers by 31 December 2026, reorganised inter-ministerial responsibilities — MOH would absorb packaging and food-contact materials).
+These reforms are pending until NĐ 46 is brought into force (or superseded by the revised Food Safety Law and its successor decrees).

-• Resolution 09/2026/NQ-CP — Government resolution dated 4 February 2026 suspending Decree 46 until 15 April 2026 and reinstating Decree 15/2018 plus its guidance for the bridge period.
+- Resolution 09/2026/NQ-CP — Government resolution dated 4 February 2026; initial 75-day suspension of NĐ 46, reinstating NĐ 15/2018 and its guidance for what was expected to be a bridge period to 15 April 2026.
 The practical reason the registration regime did not break in early 2026.

-• Resolution 21/2026/NQ-CP — dated 29 April 2026; transfers the TPBVSK advertising-content verification authority from central VFA to provincial UBND with effect from 1 July 2026.
-Distinct from product registration but closely tied to compliance lifecycle.
+- Resolution 21/2026/NQ-CP — dated 29 April 2026; transfers the TPBVSK advertising-content verification authority from central VFA to provincial UBND with effect from 1 July 2026.
+This change is distinct from the NĐ 46 suspension cluster and is operative.

 Implementing decrees — historical context and transition: